TenderSure-Africa-SEZ/trific-platform-docs/docs/support/contact.md

 # Contact Support

-Get in touch with our support team for assistance with the Trific platform.
+Get in touch with our support team for assistance with the TRIFIC platform.

 ## Contact Methods